thumbspage — Image-Gallery Web Pages for Folders

 thumbspage now automatically reorients (rotates) tilted source images and their generated thumbnails to be right-side up (top edge on top), if they have valid "Orientation" Exif tags.
 This is really just an automatic alternative to manually rotating tilted images before making thumbs, but is especially useful for photos shot on smartphones that commonly tilt photos shot in the natural portrait (vertical) device orientation.

-Less positively, this feature applies only to images with Exif tags (JPEG and TIFF) from cameras and tools that tag as expected.
+Less positively, this feature applies only to images with reliable Exif tags (JPEG and TIFF) from cameras and tools that tag as expected.
 More intrusively, this feature must rotate source-image files too (not just their thumbnails), because not all viewers will rotate images when opened from thumbnails.
 In thumbspage specifically, web browsers will not rotate tilted source images (except on "Raw" clicks), because its viewer pages display source images as in-page elements.
 The related PyPhoto program now also adjusts for orientation in memory only and does not require image copies, but uses forked thumbnail-generation code (see its website).

 Because this feature modifies source images in-place, it by default saves